 Picture

-For the most part, these pages document the work fluent speakers of the language and I have done over the years, starting in 1968.
 Dictionary work is always work in progress, and will contain errors.
 In my compilations I have marked all forms that I have questions about with a question mark (?).
 I have also set up a category labeled “Confirm” that list all the items I intend to check with fluent speakers.

 Nelly Toulou

 Mrs Helen (Nelly) Toulou, neé Perkins, was born in Walker's Prairie (Ford) in 1882.
 Her mother was a Lakes speaker.
 Her father spoke Chinook Jargon and English.
-I was directed to her By Mrs. Sophia (Sophie) McDonald, neé Bailey, eleven years Nelly's junior.
+I was directed to her by Mrs. Sophia (Sophie) McDonald, neé Bailey, eleven years Nelly's junior.
 Sophie was born in Marcus of Lakes parents, both fluent speakers of the language.

 Mrs. Toulou patiently guided me through the details of Lakes pronunciation, the foundation of my further learning.